Mugil13/Mugil13/README.md

 I am Mugil, a final year CSE undergrad from SSN College of Engineering.
 I love building and exploring Machine Learning and Deep Learning models to tackle real world problems.
 At the same time, I am also into full stack web applications, and I am currently equipping myself by learning modern frameworks.

-I also love solving Math problems, and in my free time, I love watching football.
-I am always open to learn new things and develop my horizon and connections.
+I also enjoy solving Math problems, and in my free time, I love watching football.
+I'm always open to learning new things, expanding my horizons, and connecting with like-minded individuals.

 ## MY TECH STACK